| INTERVIEW

 rate we concentrate all of the spawning in the first or second time

-spawners and the success rate is low; it’s like having a whole
+spawners and the success rate is low; its like having a whole

 population of teen-age mothers, as opposed to having a good, broad